gonzaloPzl/JS-challenges/README.md

 #### Check if all array elements are equal
 Write a function that takes an array as argument.
 It should return true if all elements in the array are equal.
 It should return false otherwise

+#### Sort an array of numbers in descending order
+Write a function that takes an array of numbers as argument.
+It should return an array with the numbers sorted in descending order